The ultimate weekend in Cusco

 Morning

-After dropping your bags off at your hotel, fuel up on Andean grains at Cercania, a family-owned sourdough bakery.
+After dropping off your bags at your hotel, fuel up on Andean grains at Cercanía, a family-owned sourdough bakery.

 Plaza de Armas.
 Diego Grandi/Shutterstock